ignasijuez/ignasijuez/README.md

 ###

 <p align="left"> Hi, I’m Ignasi – a Software Engineer from Spain specialized in IT with extensive knowledge of security best practices and compliance.
 I have over 4 years of IT education, including programming, networking, systems, security, and cloud.
-Currently, I’m working on my Bachelor's final project, focusing on cloud infrastructure and DevOps.</p>
+Currently, I’m working as a DevOps Engineer.
+I’m always eager to expand my expertise and stay up to date with the latest advancements in cloud infrastructure and DevOps.</p>

 ###